 10) Can the Pandemic Plan and Business Continuity Plans be shared?

 The plans are internal documents only.
 Please see FAQ’s and if you have a specific question please get back to your responsible contact person of Global Data Centers EMEA and they will check if they can share the information with you.

 11) Are there any measures in place to prevent potentially infected people from entering the data centers?

-Every person entering the premises of our data centers will have to answer two COVID-19 related questions before security will grant access.
-The questions are as follows:
+Every person entering the premises of our data centers will have to answer one COVID-19 related question before security will grant access.

-Depending on the answers, access may be denied.
+Depending on the answer, access may be denied.

 As an extended measure, every person is required to pass a body temperature measurement, taken by a fever detection system.
 The measurement takes place in designated areas and follows all data protection regulations.
 The measuring instruments are not connected to a network and there is no local recording of personal data.
 In case of doubt, the measurement of the fever detection system can be repeated by a manual handheld device.
 If the core body temperature is 38°C or above, access to our data centers is denied.

 In addition, every person entering the reception or buildings of our data centers will have to sanitize their hands.
 These measures may cause slightly longer waiting times before entering our sites, however, the health of our employees and clients is of the highest priority.
 Please be prepared to allow a little more time for the registration process.
 For your own protection and for the protection of others, we kindly ask you to keep the recommended minimum distance of 2 meters to other people in case of possible waiting times.
 Thank you for your cooperation.

 In order to protect all persons in our data centers in the best possible way, it is mandatory from 9 November 2020 to wear a mask covering nose and mouth or comparable protection (not necessary during meetings if social distancing is ensured).
 This regulation applies to all EMEA-wide sites of NTT Ltd.’s Global Data Centers.
 Please take this into account for your next visit.